uiuc-rockstars/narc-admin/README.md

 # narc-editor
 Jupyter Notebook connected to the production database to edit submitted data.
+The Notebook is signed in with admin credentials.